mwkhettab/drivers-ed-automater/README.md

 # Drivers Ed Automator

-A script to automate **Too Cool Traffic School's Drivers Ed** course.
-Features Discord bot integration and robust error handling.
-Completes the course in **6 days** when used correctly.
+Automation script for **Too Cool Traffic School** that completes the course with minimal user interaction.

+## Features
+- Automatic lesson and course progression
+- Discord bot for remote control
+- Remote answering of required course questions
+- Can run unattended

 ## Usage
 1. Run the script

-2. Follow the on-screen instructions.
+2. Follow on-screen setup instructions
+3. Monitor or respond via Discord when prompted

+## Disclaimer
+This project was created for educational purposes and was not used by the author.
+Use at your own risk.